Have you been diagnosed with low T4 through lab testing?

 Low T4, while easily diagnosed with lab testing, is often associated with very specific symptoms.

-These symptoms tend to bring patients into their Doctor as they tend to feel very run down.
+These symptoms tend to bring patients to their doctor as they tend to feel very run down.

 The symptoms associated with Low T4 are quite expansive, but I’ve included a list below that you can draw from.